 2. Plot your Scotland road trip

 I then start plotting & planning my road trip.
-To do this I use an online road trip app.
+To do this I use an online map.
 My favourite is Google Maps*.
 The benefits?
-It’s free and the app is integrated with GPS so you can use it offline and whilst you are actually road tripping.
+It’s free and is integrated with GPS so you can use it offline and whilst you are actually road tripping.

 I start by adding the main places I want to visit on a new google map:

 - Log in to Google Maps and click on the menu on the left-hand side.